Prepared for

 The pivot: Transitioned from training people on flawed systems to designing the systems themselves.
 Joined internet consulting firm as Senior Information Architect, working with clients including Budget.com and eCollege.com (later acquired by Pearson).

 The work: For Budget.com, led complete redesign of car and truck rental booking engine, improving user experience and conversion rates.
-For eCollege, architected new assessment and survey development tool.
+For eCollege, designed new assessment and survey development tool.
 Established usability testing practices and explored emerging possibilities of internet-based applications.

-The lesson: Design isn't decoration—it's how things work.
+The lesson: Design isn't decoration.
+It's how things work.
 Information architecture transforms complexity into clarity, making systems intuitive rather than intimidating.

 The Learning Systems Era: Enterprise Scale